iusztinpaul/energy-forecasting/README.md

 You will use Weights & Biases as your serverless ML platform.
 Thus, you must create an account and a project on Weights & Biases.
 We will show you how to configure the code to use your W&B project later.

-[On Medium, we explained in **Lesson 2** how to create an API Key on W&B.](https://towardsdatascience.com/a-guide-to-building-effective-training-pipelines-for-maximum-results-6fdaef594cee) But long story short, you can go to your W&B user settings and create the API Key from there.
+[On Medium, we explained in **Lesson 2** how to create an API Key on W&B.](https://towardsdatascience.com/a-guide-to-building-effective-training-pipelines-for-maximum-results-6fdaef594cee) But long story short, you can go to your W&B user settings and create the API Key from there and the W&B entity & project.
+After you have to add these credentials to the `.env` file.

 **If you want everything to work with the default settings, use the following naming conventions:**
 - create an `entity` called `teaching-mlops`